-This document briefly explains how you can get started with Scalar DB on Cassandra with a simple electronic money application.
+This document briefly explains how you can get started with Scalar DB on JDBC databases with a simple electronic money application.

-Scalar DB is written in Java and uses Cassandra as an underlying storage implementation, so the following software is required to run it.
+Scalar DB is written in Java and uses a JDBC database as an underlining storage implementation, so the following software is required to run it.

 - Oracle JDK 8 (OpenJDK 8) or higher

 - A JDBC database instance.
 We officially support MySQL, PostgreSQL, and Oracle Database for now (we also have the SQL Server implementation though)

 - Other libraries used from the above are automatically installed through gradle

 From here, we assume Oracle JDK 8 and a JDBC database is properly installed in your local environment, and it is running in your localhost.

 Configure Scalar DB